-Loretta Lynch, Alan Dershowitz headline 2018-19 Elon Law leadership speaker lineup
+Loretta Lynch, Alan Dershowitz headlined 2018-19 Elon Law leadership speaker lineup

-Two of the nation’s most recognizable legal legends travel to Greensboro this academic year as part of an Elon University School of Law speaker series that showcases the role of lawyers in shaping American society.
+Two of the nation’s most recognizable legal legends traveled to Greensboro this academic year as part of an Elon University School of Law speaker series that showcases the role of lawyers in shaping American society.

-Alan Dershowitz, an influential Harvard Law School professor emeritus and one of the most visible legal commentators in American media, delivered remarks on in November as the first guest of the law school’s 2018-19 Distinguished Leadership Lecture Series presented by The Joseph M. Bryan Foundation.
+Alan Dershowitz, an influential Harvard Law School professor emeritus and one of the most visible legal commentators in American media, delivered remarks in November as the first guest of the law school’s 2018-19 Distinguished Leadership Lecture Series presented by The Joseph M. Bryan Foundation.

-Loretta Lynch, the first African-American woman to serve as Attorney General of the United States and a distinguished former federal prosecutor, visits the law school on Thursday, Feb.
-28, 2019, at 6:30 p.m. in the Elon Law Library to conclude the series.
+Loretta Lynch, the first African-American woman to serve as Attorney General of the United States and a distinguished former federal prosecutor, visited the law school in February to conclude the series.